Parent, Students and Teacher Handbook

 4. Term Dates and Timetabling

-Term and holiday dates are on the website, in newsletters and posted on our notice board at the beginning and end of each Term.
+Our Term and Holiday dates are published on our website, in our Newsletters and posted on our Notice Board at the beginning and end of each Term.
 Please refer to our Website frequently for any updates or changes.
 We try and stay in line with school terms as much as possible, though we cannot help circumstances which may change this.